micahchiang/micahchiang.com/static/entries/build-a-static-site-with-nuxt.md

 1. Security - All generated files are just flat HTML files with css and javascript.
 When a user requests a page, all they are sent is that flat file.
 Because there is no build process for the requested asset, common security risks such as cross site scripting become non-factors.
 2. Speed - Since there is no processing involved, the server hosting all the static files can just send back a response immediately containing the static file requested.

 In this article we'll go through how to build a personal blog using some of the features Nuxt has to offer.
 Once we've finished building our blog site, we'll walk through how to deploy it to Github Pages.
-By the end of our time together, my hope is that you'll have learned a little bit more about Nuxt and Vue, and the process of deploying to Github pages.
+Please note: this article assumes a working knowledge of Vue itself.
+If you're unfamiliar with Vue, the [official docs](https://vuejs.org/v2/guide/) are a great place to start.
+By the end of our time together, my hope is that you'll have learned a little bit more about Nuxt, and the process of deploying to Github pages.

 ### Installing Nuxt